How to Dye Eggs With Whipped Cream & Food Coloring

 Love it?
 Be sure to Pin it to your EASTER board to save it!

-Inspired by a similar recipe which uses shaving cream as a medium for awesome tye-dyed eggs!
+This idea was inspired by a similar recipe for shaving cream easter eggs!
+We’ve replaced shaving cream with whipped cream as a medium for awesome tye-dyed eggs!
 The idea of soaking our food in shaving cream.. just didn’t sit well with me.

 Consider this fact (here comes my geeky-ness of my biology background):